 To find out more about Temasek Polytechnic, please click here.

-Established in 2017, the Octava Foundation Bursary aims to motivate as well as provide financial assistance to full-time undergraduate students at the Singapore Management University.
+Established in 2017, the Octava Foundation Study Award aims to motivate as well as provide financial assistance to full-time undergraduate students at the Singapore Management University.

-The bursary is open to Singaporean undergraduates enrolled in any degree programme and in any year of study.
+The study award is open to Singaporean undergraduates enrolled in any degree programme and in their second year of study.
 They should exhibit leadership skills and be actively involved in the university’s co-curricular activities and community service.